Site Search & Directory »

 An older sister of Thomas and John Joseph, Margaret Ellen McGeough, also moved from Lindsay, Ontario to Eau Claire.
 Margaret had married Bartholomew Fitzsimmons on September 8, 1861, in St. Mary's Church in Lindsay, Ontario.
 She and her husband moved to Eau Claire sometime before 1870.
 She was divorced in Eau Claire in 1880, and married Michael Keane in Eau Claire in 1881.

-Michael and Rose McGough emigrated in 1845 from the townland of Crumlin, parish of Magheracloone, County Monaghan to Lindsay, Ontario.
-Lindsay is in Ops township in Victoria County, Ontario.
-On January 1, 2001, Victoria county, Ontario, became the City of Kawartha Lakes, a single-tier municipality.
+Michael and Rose McGough emigrated in 1845 from the townland of Crumlin, parish of Magheracloone, County Monaghan to Hope township, Durham county Ontario.
+Hope township is about 70 miles, along Lake Ontario, East of Toronto.
+(Hope township is now the town of Port Hope in Northumberland county.)
+In 1856 or before, they moved to Lindsay, Ontario.
+Lindsay is in Ops township in Victoria County, Ontario, which is the county immediately north of Durham county.
+Lindsay is about 50 miles to the north, and slightly west, of Hope township.
+(On January 1, 2001, Victoria county, Ontario, became the City of Kawartha Lakes, a single-tier municipality.)
+See: Durham County History and Genealogy and Victoria County Genealogy and History.

 Victoria County Atlas Maps includes township maps and links to baptismal, marriage, and death records.
 See also: Ontario (Upper Canada) Maps — especially Victoria County South circa 1891.
 A good general source of genealogical information is: Ontario (Upper Canada) Genealogy and History Database Index.
 See also: Victoria County Genealogy and History and Victoria County and Regional Maps.